tiepenatti/pytorch-playground/README.md

 # pytorch-playground
-playground for pytorch corse and exercises
+Playground for pytorch course and exercises

+#WIP